 Materials

-zwitterionic triblock copolymer containing a disulfide-linked poly-ε-caprolactone and polycarboxybetaine methacrylate (PCB-SS-PCL-SS-PCB) was prepared by RAFT polymerization of carboxybetaine methacrylate by using a PCL-RAFT macromolecular chain transfer agent containing cystamine units.
-The detailed synthesis and characterization was discussed in our previous paper[30].
+A zwitterionic triblock copolymer containing a disulfide-linked poly-ε-caprolactone and polycarboxybetaine methacrylate (PCB-SS-PCL-SS-PCB) was prepared by RAFT polymerization of carboxybetaine methacrylate by using a PCL-RAFT macromolecular chain transfer agent containing cystamine units.
+The detailed synthesis and characterization of this polymer has been described in our previous report[30].
 N-(3-Dimethylaminopropyl)-N'-ethyl carbodiimide hydrochloride (EDC•HCl, 98%) and N-Hydroxysuccinimide (NHS, 98%) were purchased from J&K Chemical, (Beijing, China) and used as received.
 Galactosamine (GAL) was purchased from Sigma-Aldrich (Shanghai, China).
 All other reagents and solvents were of analytical grade and used as received.
 Dulbecco’s modiﬁed Eagle’s medium (DMEM), penicillin-streptomycin, fetal bovine serum (FBS) and 3-[4, 5-dimethylthiazol-2-yl]-2, 5-diphenyltetrazolium bromide (MTT), were purchased from Thermo Fisher Scientific.

 Modification of PCB-SS-PCL-SS-PCB with benzene sulfonamide

 Benzene sulfonamide was used to modify the carboxylate group of PCB via EDC/NHS chemistry.
-To conjugate benzene sulfonamide, 10 mg PCB-SS-PCL-SS-PCB were first incubated with 400 mM EDC and 200 mM NHS in mixed water and DMSO solution for 30 min.
-After that, the pH value of solution was maintained at pH 9 by using sodium borate buffer, and then reacted with 5 mg of benzene sulfonamide at RT for 4 h.
-The reacted solution was shift to dialysis bag of MWCO 7000 and against deionized water to remove salt and unreacted benzene sulfonamide.
-Finally, benzene sulfonamide modified PCB-SS-PCL-SS-PCB (PCBSA-SS-PCL-SS-PCBSA) was obtained by freeze drying (8.8 mg.
-82%).
+To conjugate benzene sulfonamide, 10 mg of PCB-SS-PCL-SS-PCB were first incubated with 400 mM EDC and 200 mM NHS in mixed water and a DMSO solution for 30 min.
+After that, the pH value of the solution was maintained at pH 9 by using sodium borate buffer, and then reacted with 5 mg of benzene sulfonamide at RT for 4 h.
+The reacted solution was shifted to a dialysis bag (MWCO 7000) against deionized water to remove salt and unreacted benzene sulfonamide.
+Finally, benzene sulfonamide modified PCB-SS-PCL-SS-PCB (PCBSA-SS-PCL-SS-PCBSA) was obtained by freeze drying (8.8 mg, 82%).

 Preparation and characterization of PCBSA Micelles

 PCBSA-SS-PCL-SS-PCBSA (10 mg) was firstly dissolved in DMSO (2 mL) to prepare polymer solution with an initial concentration of 5.0 mg/mL.
-Subsequently, PB (50 mM, pH 7.4) was added to the polymer solution at a rate of 1 drop every 6-7 s under vigorous stirring until turbidity appearing in the solution, indicating the occurrence of micellization of PCBSA-SS-PCL-SS-PCBSA.
-The micelle solution was allowed to keep overnight and then transferred into dialysis bag (MWCO 3500) against PB for 48 h to remove DMSO.
+Subsequently, PB (50 mM, pH 7.4) was added to the polymer solution at a rate of 1 drop every 6-7 s under vigorous stirring until turbidity appeared in the solution, indicating the occurrence of micellization of PCBSA-SS-PCL-SS-PCBSA.
+The micelle solution was allowed to cool overnight and then transferred into a dialysis bag (MWCO 3500) against PB for 48 h to remove DMSO.
 Finally, the PCBSA-SS-PCL-SS-PCBSA micelle (PCBSA micelles) solution was diluted to 0.2 mg/mL of polymer concentration.

 The critical micelle concentration (CMC) of PCBSA micelles was determined by using pyrene as a fluorescence probe on a Varian fluorescence spectrophotometer at room temperature.
-The concentration of PCBSA-SS-PCL-SS-PCBSA was varied from 2×10-4 to 0.2 mg/mL in water and the concentration of pyrene was fixed at 0.6 μM.
-The fluorescence spectra were recorded using FLS920 fluorescence spectrometer with the excitation wavelength of 330 nm.
-The emission fluorescence at 368 and 375 nm were monitored.
+The concentration of PCBSA-SS-PCL-SS-PCBSA varied from 2×10-4 to 0.2 mg/mL in water and the concentration of pyrene was fixed at 0.6 µM.
+The fluorescence spectra were recorded using a FLS920 fluorescence spectrometer with the excitation wavelength of 330 nm.
+The emission fluorescence was monitored at 368 nm and 375 nm.
 The CMC was estimated as the cross-point when extrapolating the intensity ratio I375/I368 at low and high concentration regions.
-The size and size distribution (PDI) of micelles were measured using a laser particle size analyzer (Zetasizer Nano, Malvern, UK).
-Morphologies of micelles were observed under a Hitachi H600 transmission electron microscopy (TEM) system at an operated voltage of 75 kV.
-For TEM measurement, the sample was prepared by adding a drop of micelles solution onto the copper grid, and then the sample was air-dried and measured at room temperature.
-The preparation and characterization of PCB-SS-PCL-SS-PCB micelles (PCB micelles) were carried out by the same procedure of PCBSA micelles.
+The size distribution (PDI) of the micelles was measured using a laser particle size analyzer (Zetasizer Nano, Malvern, UK).
+Micellar morphology was observed under a Hitachi H600 transmission electron microscopy (TEM) system at an operated voltage of 75 kV.
+For TEM measurement, the sample was prepared by adding a drop of micelle solution onto the copper grid, and then the sample was air-dried and measured at room temperature.
+The preparation and characterization of PCB-SS-PCL-SS-PCB micelles (PCB micelles) were carried out following the same procedure used for PCBSA micelles.

 DOX loading and release